protonemedia/laravel-splade-docs/introducing-splade.md

 ## The easiest example: a toggle

-In the example below we show a excerpt of the blog post.
+In the example below we show an excerpt of the blog post.
 When the user clicks on the *Expand* button, it hides the excerpt and shows the full content.
 By default, all Splade components are prefixed with `splade`, but you may configure it without a prefix, resulting in a more readable `<x-toggle>` component.

 ```blade
 @extends('layout')